freelawproject/hr/handbook/handbook.md

 ### Performance Assessments
 Our organization is committed to a fair, collaborative, and straightforward review of each employee's performance.
 Each employee will be assessed twice per year.

-We are in the process of determining the best methodology to carry out this commitment and will update this manual when a determination is made.
+We are in the process of determining the best way to carry out this commitment and will update this manual when a plan is made.

 ### Raises and Bonuses
 Annual cost of living increases will be combined with any merit increases.
 These will be reviewed and approved by the Board of Directors on an annual basis.